Lyric Theatre, London: 1946–1970

 After the war the Lyric had many substantial runs, beginning with Rattigan's The Winslow Boy (476 performances) from May 1946.
 The 18th-century comedy The Beaux' Stratagem was revived in 1949, starring John Clements and Kay Hammond and had most of its 532 performances at the Lyric.
 In August 1950 The Little Hut opened, starring Robert Morley, Joan Tetzel and David Tomlinson.
 This light comedy by Nancy Mitford, adapted from La petite hutte by André Roussin, ran for 1,261 performances until September 1953.
 The Confidential Clerk by T. S. Eliot (1953), transferred successfully from the Edinburgh Festival.

 In April 1954 another long run (433 performances) began with Hippo Dancing, another Roussin plot, adapted by and starring Morley.
-There were good runs in 1955 with My Three Angels, an adaptation of Albert Husson's comedy La Cuisine des anges, and in 1956 with Coward's romantic comedy South Sea Bubble, starring Vivien Leigh (276 performances).
+There were good runs in 1955 with My Three Angels, an adaptation of Albert Husson's comedy La Cuisine des anges, and in 1956 with Coward's romantic comedy South Sea Bubble, starring Vivien Leigh and subsequently Elizabeth Sellars (276 performances).

 Two musicals kept the theatre occupied from December 1956 into the 1960s; the first was Grab Me a Gondola, with Joan Heal, Denis Quilley, and Jane Wenham, which ran for a total of 673 performances.
 The second was Irma la Douce, starring Elizabeth Seal and Keith Michell, which opened in July 1958 and ran for 1,512 performances, closing in March 1962.

 After Irma la Douce the Lyric had a series of comparatively short-lived productions.
 From March 1962 to November 1963 six plays opened and closed.
 After that a dramatisation of The Wings of the Dove, featuring Wendy Hiller and Susannah York did well, transferring to the Haymarket Theatre to complete a run of 323 performances.
 The next long-running piece at the theatre was Robert and Elizabeth, a musical about the elopement of Robert Browning and Elizabeth Barrett, which ran for 948 performances from October 1964 to January 1967.
 Oh, Clarence, based on P. G. Wodehouse's Blandings stories (1968) starred Naunton Wayne as Lord Emsworth.
 Neil Simon's Plaza Suite, starring Paul Rogers and Rosemary Harris, ran from February to November 1969.